evoldoers/biomake/README.md

 =======

 This is a [make](https://www.gnu.org/software/make/)-like utility for managing builds (or analysis workflows) involving multiple dependent files.
+It supports most of the functionality of GNU Make, along with neat extensions like cluster-based job processing, multiple wildcards per target, MD5 checksums instead of timestamps, and declarative logic programming in Prolog.

+Yes, you heard right: [Prolog](https://en.wikipedia.org/wiki/Prolog).
-Biomake is built in Prolog, but no knowledge of Prolog is necessary to use it; the program can be run off a GNU Makefile.
+Biomake is built in Prolog, but no knowledge of the dark logical arts is necessary to use it; the software can be run directly off a GNU Makefile.
 However, if you're prepared to learn a little Prolog, you can do a lot more.
-And, really, logic programming is the way you _should_ be specifying dependencies and build chains; so what are you waiting for?
+And, really, logic programming is the way you _should_ be specifying workflow dependencies and build chains; so what are you waiting for?

 Getting Started